treehouses/treehouses.github.io/pages/vi/firststeps.md

 ### Pre-Requisites
 #### Hardware requirement:
 1. Raspberry Pi 4 ([Pi 4 information](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/))

-	- Note: Raspberry Pi 3b and 3b+ are also working
+	- Raspberry Pi 3B/3B+ also work, but Pi 4 is recommended
 2. Power cord for the Pi
-	- Standard USB-C power cord: 15.3W for Pi 4
+	- Standard USB-C power cord: 3.0A for Pi 4
+	- Micro USB power cord: 2.5A for Pi 3B/3B+
 3. 3 microSD cards
 	- 16gb or greater
-	- U1 is recommend (Class 10 is ok)
+	- U1 or Class 10 highly recommended
 4. MicroSD card reader
-	- Check your computer if you have a slot for a card reader otherwise use a USB reader
+	- You may need a USB reader if you don't have a card reader on your computer
 5. Ethernet cable
+6. Laptop or computer with 8 or more GB of RAM
-6. Android device (phone or tablet)
+7. Android device (phone or tablet)
 	- Memory (Ram): Minimum of 2 GB
 	- Operating System: Suggested Android 8 (Oreo) (minimum Android 6)
-7. Laptop or computer with 8 or more GB of RAM
 8. Optional: USB keyboard, monitor, and HDMI cable